jtpmx/where-am-i/README.md

 # REST API

-Where Am I includes a Flask service which features a simple GET interface for making requests.
-Here is an example usage using the included Flask service running locally on port 5000 (default).
+Where Am I includes a Flask service which features a simple GET interface.
+Here is an example usage of the Flask service running locally on port 5000 (default).

 Get the location of the *Massachusetts Institute of Technology* campus: